Crissky/Brazilian-E-Commerce/README.md

 This project is an analysis of how was Brazilian e-commerce, in 2017.
 In slide (on this repository), it's possible to see how was the e-commerce on this troubled year for the Brazilian economy.
 We have shown how where were the places that more people buy and not just this, but how was the situation on our state ( Rio Grande do Norte ) on this platform.

 ### Heatmap on Brazil
-On "heat_map_brazilian_e_commerce.html" you can see where each person buy an product online.
+On "heat_map_brazilian_e_commerce.html", you can see where each person bought a product online.

+### Expense by state
+On "brasil_estados.geojson", you can see how many each state expense on online products, just clicking on the state.

 # Sources
 - https://github.com/tbrugz/geodata-br